Sweetpotato3/DualGPUOptimizer/dualgpuopt/REFACTORING.md

 4. **Enhanced Testability**: Components can be tested in isolation
 5. **Preserved Backward Compatibility**: Original API is maintained for existing code

+### Error Handler Module Refactoring

+We've successfully completed the refactoring of the `error_handler.py` module (558 lines), organizing it into a structured package with focused components.

+The refactored code is now organized into the following structure:

+- `error_handler/__init__.py`: Public API and imports
+- `error_handler/base.py`: Core error type definitions (ErrorSeverity, ErrorCategory, ErrorDetails)
+- `error_handler/handler.py`: Main ErrorHandler class implementation
+- `error_handler/decorators.py`: Exception handling decorators
+- `error_handler/ui.py`: User interface components for error display
+- `error_handler/logging.py`: Logging configuration and utilities
+- `error_handler/compat.py`: Backward compatibility layer
+- `error_handler/README.md`: Comprehensive documentation

+Benefits achieved:

+1. **Enhanced Modularity**: Each file has a clear, focused responsibility
+2. **Improved Readability**: Shorter files with clear purpose are easier to understand
+3. **Better Extensibility**: New error types or UI components can be added without affecting other parts
+4. **Simplified Testing**: Components can be tested in isolation
+5. **Complete Documentation**: Added README with usage examples for each component
+6. **Backward Compatibility**: Original API is maintained for existing code

 ### Implementation Plan for Each Module

 1. Create a modular structure with clear separation of concerns